twbs/bootstrap/site/content/docs/5.2/getting-started/vite.md

    npm init -y
    ```

-2. **Install Vite.** Next we need to install our Vite development dependencies: `vite` for the core of Vite.
-We use `--save-dev` to signal that these dependencies are only for development use and not for production.
+2. **Install Vite.** Unlike our Webpack guide, there’s only a single build tool dependency here.
+We use `--save-dev` to signal that this dependency is only for development use and not for production.

    ```sh
    npm i --save-dev vite